The Instructional Enhancement Fund is now accepting applications!

 Grants awarding up to $100 in support of a small learning activity/resource.

-Please prepare a 50-100 word proposal briefly stating your learning activity and its proposed benefit to student learning.
+Please prepare a 50-100 word proposal briefly stating your learning activity, its proposed benefit to student learning, and the amount of requested funds.

 Diversity, Equity, and Inclusion